 A few of the most common outbound lead generation tactics include:

-- Cold email: Similar to cold calling, cold emailing is where outbound email campaigns are developed and sent.
+- Cold email: Similar to cold calling, cold emailing happens when outbound email campaigns are crafted and sent.
 Email lists can be purchased or you can have an agency send emails on your behalf from an email database they own with the same target audience.

 - Buying leads: Buying leads is part of lead generation in the sense that it’s the starting point for generating leads.
-You buy lists that match the characteristics of your target audience and from there, you generate leads by calling or emailing the people on the list.
-Those interested in your offering become your leads.
+You buy lists that match the characteristics of your target audience Then, you generate leads by calling or emailing the people on the list, and those interested in your products or services become your leads.

 - Trade shows: Paying for the opportunity to exhibit at an event where a large number of your potential customers are likely to be is another common form of outbound lead generation.
 In this case, the goal is to raise awareness and collect the information of as many leads as possible.

 - Advertising: Advertising is one of the most common tactics used to generate leads.
-It’s a form of content that prompts your target audience to enter your sales funnel based on what’s in your ad.
+It’s a form of content that prompts your target audience to enter your sales funnel based on the content of your ad.